Skip to main contentSkip to footer

 Research areas: Infection and immunology; primary care and health services.

-Other relevant positions: BSMS institutional liaison with the Planetary Health Alliance; Convenor, Planetary Health Research Theme, Sussex Sustainability Research Programme; Member, International Union for Conservation of Nature Species Survival Commission; Associate Editor, PLOS Neglected Tropical Diseases
+Other relevant positions: BSMS institutional liaison with the Planetary Health Alliance; Convener, Planetary Health Research Theme, Sussex Sustainability Research Programme Centre of Excellence; Member, International Union for Conservation of Nature Species Survival Commission; Associate Editor, PLOS Neglected Tropical Diseases

 Biography

-Before joining BSMS Jo worked in the ambulance service and taught courses for Brighton and Sussex University Hospitals staff and those travelling to remote areas.
-They have a long term commitment to biodiversity conservation, with a particular focus on forest preservation and indigenous health in Oceania.
+Jo is jointly appointed in the Department of Primary Care and Public Health and the NIHR Global Health Unit on Neglected Tropical Diseases.
+Their research and teaching crosses interrelated scales: parasites (specifically mites and ticks) and planetary health (safeguarding both human health and the natural systems underpinning it).
+Before BSMS Jo worked in emergency care and taught courses for Brighton and Sussex University Hospitals staff and those travelling to remote areas.
+They have a long-term commitment to biodiversity conservation, with a particular focus on forest preservation and indigenous health in Oceania.

 Research

-2021 Mapping COVID-19 impacts on Papua New Guinea conservation and building a collaboration between ecology, arts, and the humanities to help preserve forests and indigenous land rights
+• Co-I: Mapping COVID-19 impacts on PNG conservation and building a collaboration between ecology, arts, and the humanities to help preserve forests and indigenous land rights.
+Funder: GCRF

 Teaching